-Bigrlyi Joint Venture (BJV) - Energy Metals' exploration work in the last several years has focused on studies aimed at reoptimising various aspects of the Bigrlyi JV Project prefeasibility study.
-In 2022 a metallurgical program to investigate carbonate rejection and uranium-vanadium ore upgrade was completed with encouraging results received.
+Bigrlyi Joint Venture (BJV) - Energy Metals' exploration work in the last several years has focused on studies aimed at re-optimising various aspects of the Bigrlyi JV Project prefeasibility study.
+During the year an update to the Bigrlyi uranium-vanadium deposit mineral resource estimate commenced, and upgrades to the Bigrlyi exploration camp and associated infrastructure were undertaken in preparation for a re-start of exploration operations in the 2024 season.